SM4 (cipher)

-ShāngMì 4 (SM4, 商密4) (formerly SMS4) is a block cipher used in the Chinese National Standard for Wireless LAN WAPI (WLAN Authentication and Privacy Infrastructure) and also used with Transport Layer Security.
+ShāngMì 4 (SM4, 商密4) (formerly SMS4) is a block cipher, standardised for commercial cryptography in China.
+It is used in the Chinese National Standard for Wireless LAN WAPI (WLAN Authentication and Privacy Infrastructure), and with Transport Layer Security.

-SM4 was a cipher proposed to for the IEEE 802.11i standard, but has so far been rejected by ISO.
+SM4 was a cipher proposed for the IEEE 802.11i standard, but it has so far been rejected.
 One of the reasons for the rejection has been opposition to the WAPI fast-track proposal by the IEEE.